aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cellscolor/_index.md

 ```

 Sets the color which should apply to cell or shape.

+**Remarks**

 The expression of the color of the cell and the shape is different.
 For example: the theme color with same tint value will be not same in the cell and the shape.

 **Parameters:**
 | Parameter | Type | Description |